Drug & Alcohol Rehab from Newry

 In 2014, an estimated 170,000 people drank at dangerous levels in Northern Ireland.
 Over-consumption of alcohol can have dire consequences; alcohol binges accounted for 12,000 admissions to hospital in 2011/12.
 Newry and the southern region of the country had the lowest alcohol consumption rates for the country in 2011.
 Reflecting this, the Newry region had the lowest rate of alcohol-related deaths in 2009.

 In 2015/16, among people admitted to drug treatment, the most commonly used drug was cannabis.
 In the Newry region, a third of these patients had used cocaine.
 Patients from the Newry region also reported the highest rate of ecstasy use (13%).
-Mephedrone was also popular in the Newry area, with a fifth of patients having used it before.
+Mephedrone was also popular in the Newry area, with a fifth of patients have used it before.

 Residential Rehab Treatment Clinic, near Newry